Attique033/avrioc-tic-tac-toe/README.md

 yarn start
 ```

+4. Update the API URL in `src/config.ts` to point to your backend server.

-4. Run on your preferred platform:
+5. Run on your preferred platform:

 - iOS: `yarn ios`
 - Android: `yarn android`